SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 For klipper printers, a segment length of 1 works OK as the RPI or similar have enough computational power to handle the gcode command volume.

 Similarly for a Bambu lab printer, a segment length of 1 works well.
 However if you do notice your printer stuttering or stalling or getting "Timer too close" errors increase this value to 2 or 3.
 This would reduce the effectiveness of the setting but will present a more manageable load to your printer.

+<h2>Limitations:</h2>
+This feature can only work where speed changes are induced by the slicer - for example when transitioning from fast to slow print moves when printing overhangs, bridges and from printing internal features to external features and vice versa.

+However it will not affect extruder behaviour when the printer is slowing down due to the firmware - for example when turning around corners, the printer slows down and then accelerates.
+In this case, the slicer is commanding a consistent speed; however the printer is adjusting this in order to operate within its printer kinematic limits (SCV/Jerk) and accelerations.
+In this scenario as the slicer is not aware of this slow down, it cannot apply pre-emptive extrusion rate smoothing to the feature.